EmmanuelMasavoDjegou/EmmanuelMasavoDjegou/README.md

 ## 🎓 Education

-**Ph.D. in Mathematics with Statistics Emphasis**, Missouri University of Science & Technology (Missouri S&T)
+**Doctor of Philosophy (Ph.D.) in Mathematics — Statistics Emphasis**
+Missouri University of Science and Technology

 **Completed:** May 2026